ThuongNha/ReactNativeProject/README.md

 ## Overview

-This React Native project demonstrates the use of card components, a FlatList, and an ImageBackground to create an engaging mobile application.
+This React Native project demonstrates the use of different navigators, including Bottom Tab Navigator, Drawer Navigator and Top Tab Navigator.

 ## Features